 You can rant below instead.
 Is Global Warming dead?
 Worse?

-Some brave individuals load up their camera and/or video camera and head to where the action is.
+Enjoy the hobby of storm chasing?
+Some brave souls load up their cameras and/or video cameras and go where the action is.

-for an example), of the weather situation as well.
+Radar gives a completely different picture (see Radar Real Time Weather for an example), of the weather situation as well.

-Stuff in the
+Stuff in the Air Homepage

 Go back from Pictures of Meteorology to the

-web page, or search this site for more information now.
+Radar Real Time Weather web page, or search this site for more information now.